BLENDER CHOCOLATE MOUSSE

 This weight-loss friendly chocolate mousse is made in a blender and takes very little time to make.
 Adapted from All Day I Dream About Food, it is a great alternative to our nutritious low-carb chocolate pudding recipe made with avocado.
 This is not a recipe that plugs into the weight-loss plan checklist, but it is perfect for maintenance or special occasions.

-2 oz. high-quality, unsweetened chocolate bar (Ghiradelli), chopped (do not use a lesser quality chocolate or you won't have the fiber needed for the mousse to set)
+- 2 oz. high-quality, unsweetened chocolate bar (Ghirardelli), chopped (do not use a lesser quality chocolate or you won't have the fiber needed for the mousse to set)

 In a small pan, combine cream, almond milk and butter.
 Bring to a full boil, then remove from heat.

 In a blender, combine unsweetened chocolate, cocoa powder, Swerve and espresso powder.
 Pulse a few ties to combine.
 Add scalded cream mixture and blend until smooth.

 Add eggs and blend again until smooth.
 Pour into dessert cups and chill at least one hour.

 NOTE: This mousse is delicious – it’s not too dark and not too light of a chocolate flavor.
 The only problem I have had is that it can tend not to set as firm as a pudding should sometimes.
 The creator of the recipe never has this problem at all.
 I think it’s the brand of ingredients perhaps?

 Give your recipe a try before you serve it to guests.
 If this happens, do one of two things – either freeze it and it will provide a wonderful “ice cream” dessert; or the next time you make it, add 1-2 tsp of Great Lakes Gelatin (it’s grass-fed).

 It is totally worth making this mousse.
 You can err on the side of adding 1 tsp of gelatin on your first attempt, if you like.
 I, myself, will add it from now on.